Recent Storm Damage Posts

 • Heavy rain

-Most business insurance plans provide protection from damage caused by storms.
-Property owners will need additional coverage to offset the expenses of flood damage.
+Most business insurance plans protect from storm damage.
+Property owners need additional coverage to offset the expenses of flood damage.
 If your property is located on a flood plain, you should make sure you carry the policies necessary to protect your investment.

 • Storm-water channels

-For water to be considered a flood, it must not only cover two acres but affect at least two properties.
-If a commercial property is located in a high-risk zone and the owner has a mortgage from an insured and federally-regulated lender, he or she is required to maintain flood insurance.
+For water to be considered a flood, it must cover two acres and affect at least two properties.
+If a commercial property is located in a high-risk zone, and the owner has a mortgage from an insured and federally-regulated lender, they must maintain flood insurance.
 Damage resulting from either flooding or storms can cause severe problems and should be planned for, prevented, and handled as soon as possible.
-Regardless of the source of moisture, the risk of mold and other secondary damage within a building can be just as severe.
+Regardless of a moisture source, the risk of mold and other secondary damage within a building can be just as severe.

 Restoring Damage From Storms and Floods

 Restoration specialists can help property owners determine the precise causes of damage and the best solutions.
-If a commercial property in Clarksville, TN experiences flood damage or sustains damage during a storm, contact a commercial damage restoration company as soon as possible.
+If a commercial property in Clarksville, Tenessee, experiences flood damage or sustains damage during a storm, contact SERVPRO of Montgomery County as soon as possible.

 Flood Damage Problems in Clarksville from Storm Damaged Roofs

-When a storm comes into the Clarksville area, damage to your roof is relatively common.
+When a storm comes into the Tennessee area, damage to your roof is relatively standard.
 Once a hole in your roof gets large enough, extensive flood damage can result.
 During a rainstorm, many elements such as wind or even hail can arise that can ruin your roof shingles.
 Wind can blow rocks or other objects into your home and create holes in your roof or exterior walls that rainwater can enter.
-Once water starts entering the interior of your home, flood damage can occur from the top of your house to the bottom.
+Once the water starts entering your home, flood damage can occur from the top of your house to the bottom.

 As soon as moisture enters your home from the outside, multiple issues can quickly arise.
-The best thing to do is to immediately call in a professional restoration company such as SERVPRO to mitigate the flood damage inside your home.
+The best thing to do is call in a professional restoration company such as SERVPRO to mitigate the flood damage.
 Water coming from the outside is considered black water and may be contaminated with harmful bacteria.
-Rainwater can also bring in microbes from the outside increasing the chance of microbial growth, no one wants molds growing in their attics.
+Rainwater can also bring microbes from the outside, increasing the chance of microbial growth; no one wants molds growing in their attics.

-In many cases, the first place that retains moisture after your roof leaks, is your attic.
+In many cases, the first place that retains moisture after your roof leaks in your attic.
 Elevated moisture levels inside your attic can ruin building materials if the area does not get dried out promptly.
 If the insulation inside the attic gets wet, the moisture can decrease the R-value of the material.
-Some types of insulation can get dry when wet, whereas other kinds must be removed.
+Some types of insulation can get dry when wet, whereas others must be removed.

 Preventing Flood Damage